Currency

 SCIENTIFIC STUDIES ON SHIITAKE

-Objective: To evaluate the effects of 5% and 10% dried Shiitake in the diet of rats for 8 weeks on lipid profile and fat oxidation.
+Aim: To evaluate the effects of 5% and 10% dried Shiitake in rat diets for 8 weeks on lipid profiles and fat oxidation.

-Conclusions: Shiitake reduced total cholesterol, VLDL + LDL fractions, and triglycerides, increased HDL, and decreased fat accumulation in the liver.
-This confirms the hypolipidemic effect linked to eritadenine and β-glucans. - Spim S.R.V., Pistila A.M.H., Pickler T.B. et al. “Effects of Shiitake Culinary-Medicinal Mushroom, Lentinus edodes, Bars on Lipid and Antioxidant Profiles in Individuals with Borderline High Cholesterol: A Double-Blind Randomized Clinical Trial.”
+Findings: Shiitake reduced total cholesterol, VLDL + LDL fractions and triglycerides, increased HDL, and decreased liver fat accumulation.
+This confirms hypolipidemic effects linked to eritadenine and β-glucans. - Spim S.R.V., Pistila A.M.H., Pickler T.B. et al. “Effects of Shiitake Culinary-Medicinal Mushroom, Lentinus edodes, Bars on Lipid and Antioxidant Profiles in Individuals with Borderline High Cholesterol: A Double-Blind Randomized Clinical Trial”.
 Int.
 J. Med.
 Mushrooms (2021)

-Objective: A 4-week double-blind clinical trial with bars containing 10 g Shiitake daily in subjects with borderline hypercholesterolemia.
+Aim: A 4-week double-blind clinical trial using bars containing 10 g Shiitake daily in individuals with borderline hypercholesterolemia.

-Conclusions: Significant statistical reduction in LDL-C and total cholesterol, increase in antioxidant enzyme activity (SOD, GPx) without side effects.
-Indicates Shiitake’s potential in cardiovascular disease prevention. - Roszczyk A., Turło J., Zagożdżon R., Kaleta B. “Immunomodulatory Properties of Polysaccharides from Lentinula edodes.”
+Findings: Statistically significant reductions in LDL-C and total cholesterol, increased antioxidant enzyme activity (SOD, GPx), and no adverse effects.
+This indicates Shiitake’s potential in cardiovascular prevention. - Roszczyk A., Turło J., Zagożdżon R., Kaleta B. “Immunomodulatory Properties of Polysaccharides from Lentinula edodes”.
 Int.
 J. Mol.
 Sci.
 (2022)

-Objective: Review of in vitro and in vivo studies on Shiitake polysaccharides (including lentinan) and their impact on immune response.
+Aim: A review of in vitro and in vivo studies on Shiitake polysaccharides (including lentinan) and their effects on immune response.

-Conclusions: Polysaccharides activate macrophages, NK cells, and T lymphocytes, increase cytokine production (IL-2, IFN-γ), and inhibit tumor proliferation in animal models.
-Highlights Shiitake’s role as a natural immunomodulator supporting anti-cancer and anti-infective therapies.
+Findings: Polysaccharides activate macrophages, NK cells, and T lymphocytes, increase cytokine production (IL-2, IFN-γ), and inhibit tumor proliferation in animal models.
+This highlights Shiitake’s role as a natural immunomodulator supporting anti-cancer and anti-infective approaches.

 Shiitake supports the immune system and may help regulate cholesterol levels.
-In TCM terms, it has a neutral nature, supports the spleen and stomach functions, while contributing to proper Qi energy levels and digestive support.
+In TCM terms, it has a neutral nature and supports the spleen and stomach, while also contributing to healthy energy (Qi) levels and digestive support.

-This natural product is offered for its historical and ethnographic value and is delivered without any expressed or supposed usefulness closer to a particular endeavor.
-It's just a crude botanical specimen or a scientific sample.
-The information provided is intended only for historical, scientific and educational purposes and should not be interpreted as a guideline for the intended purpose.
-The use and purpose of our product is in the judgment, credibility and risk of the buyer.
+This natural product is offered for its historical and ethnographic value and is supplied without any express or implied fitness for a particular purpose.
+It is simply a raw botanical specimen or a scientific sample.
+The information provided is intended exclusively for historical, scientific, and educational purposes and should not be interpreted as a recommendation for any specific use.
+The use and application of our product are at the customer’s own decision, responsibility, and risk.